matheustodao/hvex-landing-page-exam/README.md

 # 👀 What you will find in the project

 The purpose-built project has all the requirements and optional features described in the challenge.
 It was also developed to apply all my knowledge and learn something new during the development process.
-Therefore, you will find **clean code, clean architecture, the application running in a Docker container, conventional commits, a mobile-first approach, a responsive app, and high Lighthouse scores, Vercel, Continuous integration and Continuous deployment, Github Actions..**
+Therefore, you will find **clean code, clean architecture, the application running in a Docker container, conventional commits, a mobile-first approach, a responsive app, and high Lighthouse scores, Vercel, Continuous integration and Continuous deployment, Github Actions.**

 <br />
 <br />